 One of our main goals of Orientation Week is to provide everyone with the best experience possible.
 To make this a reality, Teach Exec and the Teaches take accessibility very seriously, and we want to do everything we can in order to suit and accommodate your personal needs, whether physical, mental, financial, dietary, or otherwise.

 Every Orientation Week leader, in all faculties, is required to complete multiple training sessions in person and online, such as OTEC Customer Service Training, Anti-Oppression Training, and Positive Space Training (a program that encourages discussion and understanding of sexual and gender diversity).
 Together, these sessions make sure that every leader is comfortable and happy to welcome all incoming students to an inclusive, non-judgmental, and generally friendly environment.

-Last year, Head Teach Mike Young began a new Orientation Week event called “Breakfast in B.Ed”, which revolved around mental health and the many resources on campus that assist those with mental health issues.
+In 2013, Head Teach Mike Young began a new Orientation Week event called “Breakfast in B.Ed”, which revolved around mental health and the many resources on campus that assist those with mental health issues.
 We cannot wait to continue this event in September!

 There is MUCH more fascinating information to come.
 In the meantime, if you have any questions, feel free to contact us!

 Morgan McCrimmon, Head Teach at email@example.com